raleel/cfi-srd-pt/0008_Combat.md

 Combat Rounds use several important terms:

 - **Initiative:** The order of Turns indicates who acts when during  a Combat Round.
 The Games Master counts down through Initiative values from the highest to the lowest, so that each participant has a chance to take their Turn when their number is reached.
 - **Turns:** During each 5 second Combat Round, each participant has an opportunity to take one or more Turns, dependent on the number of Action Points they possess, and how they use them.
-Upon their Turn, participants perform one Combat Action, which comprises of a declaration, possible movement, any necessary dice rolls (including Reactions), and the resolution of the Action.
+Upon their Turn, participants perform one Combat Action, which comprises of a declaration, possible Movimento, any necessary dice rolls (including Reactions), and the resolution of the Action.
 If any participant has Action Points remaining, the players may each take another Turn in Initiative order.
 Once no Action Points remain, or any remaining are being held back for Reactions, play proceeds to the next Combat Round.

 Each term is described in more detail, below.